Production Manager Services

 How do you match a production manager to my production?

-We evaluate your project's scale, budget range, shooting format, and logistical complexity, then recommend production managers with relevant experience.
-We look for professionals who have managed similar budgets and production types, ensuring they can hit the ground running.
+Here is how the picture comes together.
+We review your project's scale, budget range, shooting format, and logistical complexity, then recommend production managers with relevant experience.
+We look for pros who have managed similar budgets and production types, making sure they can hit the ground running.

 How does a production manager differ from a line producer?

-The roles overlap significantly and are sometimes combined on smaller productions.
-Generally, the line producer makes higher-level budgeting and scheduling decisions and reports to the producer, while the production manager handles the detailed day-to-day execution of those plans.
-On larger productions, both roles work in close coordination.
+Here is what we have to work with.
+The roles overlap significantly and are at times combined on smaller shoots.
+Mostly, the line producer makes higher-level budget work and scheduling decisions and reports to the producer, while the production manager handles the detailed day-to-day execution of those plans.
+On larger shoots, both roles work in close planning.

 Need a Production Manager?